opencpn-radar-pi/radar_pi/README.md

 ## Building

-    $ rm -rf build && mkdir build && cd build
+Start using  `rm -rf build; mkdir build; cd build`

+#### Regular installer tarball

+Generate a tar.gz tarball which can be used by the new plugin installer, available from OpenCPN 5.2.0:

     $ cmake ..
+    $ make tarball

+#### flatpak tarball

+Build a installer tarball to be used by the flatpak'ed opencpn plugin
+installer:

+    $ cmake ..
-    $ make
+    $ make flatpak

+#### Legacy installer

+On most platforms besides flatpak: build a platform-dependent legacy installer like a NSIS .exe on Windows, a Debian .deb package on Linux and a .dmg image for MacOS:

+    $ cmake ..
     $ make package
-    $ make repack-tarball

-*flatpak* builds does not follow this scheme, see flatpak/README.md

-The build generates a tar.gz tarball which can be used by the new plugin installer, available from OpenCPN 5.2.0.
-On most platforms it also builds a platform-dependent legacy installer like an NSIS .exe on Windows, a Debian .deb package on Linux and a .dmg image for MacOS.